komascript/latex-contract/README.md

 # Installation for Users

-If you are a user, you should wait until all the package has been added to your preferred TeX distribution.
-Then you can use the package manager of your TeX distribution to install the packages.
+If you are a user, you should wait until the package has been added to your preferred TeX distribution.
+Then you can use the package manager of your TeX distribution to install the package.

 # Unpacking for Distributors